Quick CV Dropoff

 There are myriad examples of bullying behaviour: instantaneous rages and disconcerting changes in behaviour, put-downs, humiliation, name-calling, gossip, micro-managing, unrealistic workloads or targets, for example.
 These examples are sometimes more easily described, documented, and investigated.

 But covert features of bullying are just as distressing and can be harder to evidence, such as: members of staff feeling like they’re ‘walking on eggshells’, withholding information, exclusion, removing areas of responsibility without explanation or right of reply, suggesting colleagues are ‘overreacting’ or ‘imagining things’ when they raise concerns, interfering in or breaking trusted relationships, or performance managing a member of staff during a time of extreme personal distress.

 Context is everything

-What’s acceptable and expected on one sector won’t be in accepted in another.
+What’s acceptable and expected in one sector won’t be accepted in another.
 Organisational context and culture perform an important role in understanding acceptable and unacceptable behaviour.
 And just because the behaviour is accepted, it doesn’t make it acceptable.

 From my professional experience of delivering bullying and harassment interventions, I’ve found that dealing effectively with bullying behaviour requires complex and nuanced engagement with the topic.
 Leaders at all levels need to be able to: